AANN Awards Program

 - Award nominations will be accepted through Friday, October 28, 2022.

 - Nomination forms can be sent to Allison Begezda, AANN Senior Marketing Manager, at firstname.lastname@example.org.

 Awards are presented each year at the Annual Meeting.
-Award winners receive free registration to the Annual Meeting and an award stipend to assist with travel expenses.
+Award winners receive free registration to the Annual Conference and an award stipend to assist with travel expenses.
 The Outstanding Chapter winner receives a $500 prize.
 All award prizes are non-transferable.

 Rising Star in Clinical Practice Award